mrjones2014/dotfiles/docs/my-dotfiles.md

   - Optionally, with confirmation from user, set up a bunch of macOS default settings to more sane defaults.

 Then, open `./home-manager/modules/fish.nix`, copy the `nix-apply` alias definition for your system, and run it.
+For first time setup, you will likely need to prefix the command with `NIX_CONFIG="experimental-features = nix-command flakes"` to set the Nix config to allow the `nix flake` command via the `NIX_CONFIG` environment variable.
+After initial setup, this is set by the `conf.f/nix.conf` file (which is placed at `$XDG_CONFIG_HOME/nix/nix.conf`).

 On macOS, you also have to manually change the default shell to Fish.